Download this example as a Jupyter notebook or a Python script.

 Components#

-First, create a bom_types.Part object for every item that maps to a BoM Part, and add it to a dictionary indexed by the part number.
-This will allow us to identify the correct parent part when adding materials and processes.
+First, create a bom_types.Part object for every item that maps to a BoM part and add it to a dictionary indexed by the part number.
+This allows you to identify the correct parent part when adding materials and processes.

 [11]: